3 Environment Setup

 - (Minor) You can track your progress by putting an xx or other mark in the section header of sections you feel comfortable with, jump between sections, and save your work.

-- the path for your files is often hidden by default, and
+- show the path for your files by default,

-- the navigation pane for Word and Google Documents is sometimes hidden.
+- show the navigation pane for Word and Google Documents by default.

 All of these settings can be quickly modified.